moodser/comsats-thesis-template-latex/README.md

 - Make sure to check for any packages or custom commands used in the `Thesis.tex` file and ensure they are available in your LaTeX distribution.

-- For any questions or issues related to the organization or compilation of the thesis, feel free to reach out to the repository maintainers.
+- If you have any questions or issues related to the organization or compilation of the thesis, feel free to contact the repository maintainers.

 Good luck with your thesis writing!